CPM’s 2023 Research Base

 What is Problem-Based Learning?

-Researchers of mathematics education have largely accepted that problem solving is an essential part of doing mathematics; they now focus on how the distribution and delegation of power in mathematics classrooms influence students’ opportunities to learn (Agarwal & Sengupta-Irving, 2019; Schoenfeld, 2016).
+Mathematics education researchers have largely accepted that problem-solving is an essential part of doing mathematics.
+They now focus on how the distribution and delegation of power in mathematics classrooms influence students’ opportunities to learn (Agarwal & Sengupta-Irving, 2019; Schoenfeld, 2016).
 While there are many types of authority at play in classrooms, the most relevant type of authority for mathematics learning is mathematical authority, or “who possesses mathematical knowledge that is taken as true” (Langer-Osuna, 2017, p.
 238).
 This research base article focuses on the influence of mathematical authority on mathematics sensemaking in problem-based tasks.

 CPM’s Pillar of Problem-Based Learning refers to:

-A. uses tasks that cannot be solved by a simple algorithm and that are often embedded in complex real-world contexts;
+A. using tasks that cannot be solved by a simple algorithm and that are often embedded in complex real-world contexts;

-B. supports students to collaboratively construct knowledge through productive discourse practices (i.e., active, student-centered learning); and
+B. supporting students in collaboratively constructing knowledge through productive discourse practices (i.e., active, student-centered learning); and

-C. shares mathematical authority with students.
-In Problem-Based Learning, students construct knowledge by making connections to form big mathematical ideas
+C. sharing mathematical authority with students.
+In problem-based learning, students construct knowledge by making connections to form big mathematical ideas.

 Overview

-Problem-Based Learning develops students’ problem-solving skills, content knowledge, and eventually, the ability to be self-directed, independent learners (Duch et al., 2001; Hmelo-Silver & Barrows, 2015; Hammond, 2014).
-For example, empirical research has demonstrated that problem-based tasks are better than traditional tasks for supporting students to apply their knowledge to novel problems (i.e., transfer) and be self-directed in their learning (Hmelo, 1998; Hmelo & Lin, 2000; Schmidt et al., 1996).
-According to Langer-Osuna (2017) — a leading scholar on mathematical authority, agency, and identity — fostering shared authority between teachers and students supports increased student ownership of mathematical ideas (Bianchini, 1999; Ehrlich & Zack, 1997; Lotan, 1997), conceptual understanding (Hiebert et al., 1997), and positive identification with mathematics (Hand, 2012; Lotan, 2003).
+Problem-based learning develops students’ problem-solving skills, content knowledge, and eventually, the ability to be self-directed, independent learners (Duch et al., 2001; Hmelo-Silver & Barrows, 2015; Hammond, 2014).
+For example, empirical research has demonstrated that problem-based tasks are better than traditional tasks for supporting students in applying their knowledge to novel problems (i.e., transfer) and being self-directed in their learning (Hmelo, 1998; Hmelo & Lin, 2000; Schmidt et al., 1996).
+According to Langer-Osuna (2017), a leading scholar on mathematical authority, agency, and identity, fostering shared authority between teachers and students supports increased student ownership of mathematical ideas (Bianchini, 1999; Ehrlich & Zack, 1997; Lotan, 1997), conceptual understanding (Hiebert et al., 1997), and positive identification with mathematics (Hand, 2012; Lotan, 2003).

 CPM infers from this research that…